Statuses of Major Hurricane Florence Repairs

 Here's the status of each project:

 Repairs to Garden Avenue began the week of Dec.
-30. The scope of work on this project involves in-situ rehabilitation of a 54-inch corrugated metal pipe.
-The work consists of sealing pipe joints and penetrations, pipe back-grouting and probe grouting for soil stabilization using moisture-activated hydrophilic and/or hydrophobic polyurethane resins.
-It will also include centrifugal spin casting and lining of the storm drain lines and structures and the removal and replacement of existing storm structures, and certain portions of the 54” pipe.
-The $456,962.16 contract is expected to take 90 days.
+30 and finished in mid-March.
+The scope of work on this project involved in-situ rehabilitation of a 54-inch corrugated metal pipe.
+The work consisted of sealing pipe joints and penetrations, pipe back-grouting and probe grouting for soil stabilization using moisture-activated hydrophilic and/or hydrophobic polyurethane resins.
+It also included centrifugal spin casting and lining of the storm drain lines and structures and the removal and replacement of existing storm structures, and certain portions of the 54” pipe.
+The project cost $456,962.16.
 Contractor Applied Polymerics of Mt.
-Airy NC uses existing manholes to access the pipes, and inject foam-like material that fills the pipes’ cracks from within and then hardens.
+Airy NC used existing manholes to access the pipes, and inject foam-like material that fills the pipes’ cracks from within and then hardens.
 Garden Avenue will be close to through traffic, but a detour will be open at Cherry Avenue.

 River Road – Ongoing

 A six-month closure of River Road began in September so crews can replace a large drainage culvert beneath River Road.
 The culvert, located just south of Raleigh Street, was originally damaged in 2017 and failed again during Hurricane Florence.
 Temporary repairs and paving have allowed the road to remain open in the meantime while planning for this replacement.
 The Cape Fear Public Utility Authority is contributing $885,000 of the total project cost of $1.37 million because it involves the relocation of a force main sewer line.Trader Construction of New Bern is performing the work.
 The road is slated to re-open in mid to late April.
 Some delays were encountered when unmarked utilities were located and had to be accounted for.
 The drainage work is complete and CFPUA is finishing the force main sewer line installation.
 After that is complete and passes inspection, paving operations will begin.